2026 Performance Tires Buyers Guide

 Tire Size and Fitment

-Performance tires must match your exact tire size specifications found on the sidewall or door jamb.
-Incorrect sizing affects speedometer accuracy, handling characteristics, and can cause clearance issues with wheel wells and suspension components.
+Performance tires must match your exact tire size specifications found on the sidewall or owner's manual.
+Using the wrong size affects speedometer accuracy, handling characteristics, and can damage your vehicle's suspension components.

-Summer performance tires use softer compounds for maximum grip in warm conditions but wear faster in cold weather.
-All-season performance tires sacrifice some dry grip for year-round usability and longer tread life.
+Summer performance tires use softer compounds for maximum grip in warm weather but wear faster than all-season options.
+Ultra-high performance tires offer the best dry grip but sacrifice tread life and cold weather capability.

-Performance tires typically have higher speed ratings (H, V, W, Y) than standard tires to handle increased speeds safely.
-Always match or exceed your vehicle's original equipment speed and load ratings for safety and proper performance.
+Performance tires typically carry higher speed ratings (V, W, Y, Z) to handle sustained high speeds safely.
+Always match or exceed your vehicle's original speed rating to maintain proper handling and safety margins.

 Things to Avoid